leonongit/Rmit_Hackathon/README.md

         getDirections(userLocation, destination);
     });
 } else {
-    alert('Geolocation is not supported by your browser.');
+    alert('Geolocation is not supported.');
 }
 ```
-Solution: Added better error handling in the getCurrentPosition function to manage cases where geolocation fails or times out.
-This ensures that the user is notified properly and fallback actions can be taken if necessary.
+Solution: The geolocation function has been updated with proper error handling.
+If a user denies location access or if geolocation fails, appropriate messages are displayed.The getCurrentPosition function now includes error handling for geolocation failures, providing specific messages for PERMISSION_DENIED, POSITION_UNAVAILABLE, TIMEOUT, and a default case, while using options like enableHighAccuracy: true, timeout: 10000, and maximumAge: 0 to improve geolocation accuracy and handling.

 ```
 if (navigator.geolocation) {